Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

 -   `enable` **[boolean][7]** Enable connectivity checking.

-## Contacts
+## contacts

-The Contacts feature allows users to store personal contacts to their account.
+The 'contacts' namespace allows users to store personal contacts to their account.

-These functions are namespaced beneath 'contacts' on the API.

 ### add